CBD vs Delta-8: Which One is Better for Anxiety?

 CBD or delta-8 oils and tinctures are easy to dose and titrate, and you will feel their effects within an hour of use.
 However, they can have a bad aftertaste.

-If the taste is something that matters to you, then try the CBD or delta-8 gummies or Softgels.
-The dosages are pretty fixed and they are easy to titrate.
-However, it can take up to 2 hours for the effects to kick in.
+If the taste is something that matters to you, then try the CBD or delta-8 gummies or capsules.
+Their dosages are pretty fixed and they are easy to titrate but it can take up to 2 hours for the effects to kick in.

-If you are using CBD or delta 8 for anxiety, and don’t feel any effects.
-There are two things that could be wrong.
+However, if you are using CBD or delta-8 for anxiety and experience side effects, it is possible that two things could be wrong.

 1. The product you are using could be at fault.
-Make sure whatever product you are using comes from a reputable company that provides a COA and has a high user satisfaction rate.
+Make sure whatever product you are using is free from any allergic ingredients and it comes from a reputable company that provides a COA and has a high user satisfaction rate.

 2. The dosing could be wrong.
-CBD and delta-8 come in many sizes, and the cannabinoid content of a product could vary from 100mg to 6000mg per bottle.
+CBD and delta-8 come in many sizes, and they can be effective at different dosages ranging from 10mg to 6000mg per day, depending on various individual factors.

-According to the 2018 Farm Bill, Hemp has become legal for sale and use in the United States.
-The CBD and delta 8 THC that are available in the market comes from hemp and contains less than 0.3% THC.
-That makes it a federally legal substance.
+According to the 2018 Farm Bill, hemp and hemp-derived cannabinoids are legal for sale and use in the US.
+Most CBD and delta 8 THC that are available in the market are derived from hemp and contain less than 0.3% THC, making them a federally legal substance.

 However, the legality status of delta-8 currently lies in a gray area and needs further clarification.

-To sum it up, currently, both the cannabinoids are legal in the US, but there is a certain restriction from the states:
+To sum it up, currently, both cannabinoids are legal in the US, but there a certain restrictions from the states:

-• Full Spectrum CBD products are restricted in the states of Idaho and Kansas.
+• While THC-free CBD products are completely legal, full-spectrum CBD products that contain THC are restricted in the states of Idaho and Kansas.
 For more details check the current CBD law of your state, here.

-• Delta-8 is also technically legal in the US because commercial delta 8 is also extracted from hemp and contains less than 0.3% of THC.
-However, due to limited research, States like Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Kentucky, Idaho, Iowa, Michigan, Mississippi, Montana, New York, Nevada, North Dakota, Rhode Island, Utah, and Vermont have imposed restrictions on delta-8 products.
+• Delta-8 is also technically legal in the US because commercial delta-8 is extracted from hemp and contains less than 0.3% of THC.
+However, due to limited research, states like Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Kentucky, Idaho, Iowa, Michigan, Mississippi, Montana, New York, Nevada, North Dakota, Rhode Island, Utah, and Vermont have imposed restrictions on delta-8 products.

 Final thoughts

-Both CBD and delta-8 are fair options for treating anxiety.
-However, more studies are needed regarding the long-term use of delta 8 products.
+Both CBD and delta-8 are fair options for managing anxiety.
+However, more studies are needed regarding the long-term use of delta-8 products.

 If you live in a state where delta-8 is restricted or have a job where you are required to test for drugs, then CBD is your only choice.